 - Your valid passport of more than 6 months from the expiration of your visa

-- One photograph according to the Photograph Requirements
+- One photograph in compliance to the USA visa Photograph Requirements

 - Your fee payment receipts